Coral-Ann/leap_years/README.md

 - All years not divisible by 4 are NOT leap years (e.g. 2009, 2010 and 2011 were not leap years)

-Setup
----

-- Fork this repository.
-- In your terminal use `git clone` followed by your fork url.
-Make sure you do this in the correct local folder!
-- Use `cd leap_years` to move into the main repository.
-- Use `bundle install` (make sure you have [bundle](https://github.com/rubygems/bundler) installed locally!)
-- type `irb` in the terminal.
-- Require the file by typing `require './lib/leap_years.rb'`
-- Use the method with any year as an argument, for esample `leap_year?(2000)` and have fun!

 Acceptance Criteria
 ---